LakshmanNithish/90-Degree-Power-Transmitter/README.md

 A SolidWorks CAD project demonstrating a simple mechanism for transmitting rotary motion through a **90-degree angle** using interconnected links and rotating shafts.

+A 90° Power Transmission Mechanism is a mechanical system designed to transfer rotary motion and torque between two shafts whose axes are perpendicular (90°) to each other.
+Such mechanisms are commonly used where direct alignment of shafts is not possible due to space constraints or design requirements.

+Unlike conventional gear-based right-angle drives, this project demonstrates an alternative mechanical approach using linkages and pivot joints to transmit rotational motion.
+The input shaft rotates about one axis, and the motion is transferred through an intermediate right-angle coupling, causing the output shaft to rotate about a perpendicular axis.

+The mechanism operates on the principle of rotational motion transfer through constrained mechanical joints.
+As the input shaft rotates, the connected linkage guides the motion through the 90° connector, ensuring continuous transmission of torque to the output shaft.
+Proper alignment of the pivot points is essential for smooth operation and minimal power loss.

 ## Project Overview

 This project was created as part of my learning in CAD design and mechanical systems using SolidWorks.
 The objective was to design and assemble a compact mechanism capable of transmitting rotational motion between two shafts positioned at **90°** to each other.